unsip/organize-media-files/README.rst

 TODO
 ====
-1. Create documentation.
-2. Add bash-completion for patterns.
+1. Add bash-completion for patterns.
-3. Put extension into placeholders {ext}.
+2. Put extension into placeholders {ext}.
+3. Substitute argparse to click.
+4. Implement omfedit.
+5.

 Some warnings for future
 ========================